-Coach: Nederland linebacker is ‘typical Bulldog’ - Port Arthur News
+“Typical Nederland Bulldog” Mikey Rangel is "fearless on the field," coach says - Port Arthur News

 Barrow said Rangel is often around the ball trying to make a play.

-“He is the type of kid that can go sideline to sideline,” Barrow said.
+“He is the type of kid that can go sideline-to-sideline,” Barrow said.
 “He can also run downhill, too.
 He does a great job of reading his keys and knowing how to get to the football.”

 Barrow said this is Rangel’s second year on varsity.